 A practical legacy planning checklist for legal services should be short enough to use in a meeting and strong enough to reveal gaps.
 It can sit beside normal estate planning instructions without turning the appointment into a broad life review.
 The point is to identify what must be drafted, what must be stored, what must be discussed and what can be safely documented elsewhere.

-Confirm the client has current estate documents and understands what each one does.
+Confirm the client has current wills and estate documents and understands what each one does.

 Record where original and certified copies are kept.